enukeWebDev/quote_of_the_day/README.md

+This project was deployed in Netlify - https://hardcore-cori-a08f79.netlify.app

 I called this simple project as quote_of_the_day.
-I used this on a daily basis before I start my day which I find it very helpful to set the tone of my day.
+I used this on a daily basis before I start my day which I find very helpful to set the tone of my day.

   - This project was built using React
   - Used Advice Slip JSON API